 159. 'There are multitudinous persons that seek to imbibe the fountain of youth, whilst I am content to imbibe the fountain of wisdom'.

 160. 'If I told you I know nothing, you would call me an idiot.
-If I told you, I know something, you would still call me an idiot.
+If I told you I know something, you still would call me an idiot.
 But if I told you that I know everything, you would call me a blind idiot'.

 161. 'To be alone by the waters of the sea, and fly above, like the sea gull, and hear the gushing sounds of the tidal waves reach the shoreline is to be forever in the paradise that is known, as Torremolinos'.